highcharts/node-export-server/README.md

 ### Running in Forever

-The easiest way to run in forever is to clone the node export server repo, and run `forever start ./bin/cli.js --enableServer 1` in the project folder.
+The easiest way to run in forever is to clone the node export server repo, and run `forever start ./bin/cli.js --enableServer 1 --killSignal SIGINT` in the project folder.

 Remember to install forever first: `sudo npm install -g forever`.